bglarkin/tallgrass_restoration_legacies/microbial_communities.md

 Species distance matrices are resampled to the minimum number which successfully amplified per field.
-This was done to equalize sampling effort.
+This was done to equalize sampling effort and remove the few samples with very few sequences.
 This procedure can easily be undone in the [process_data script](process_data.md)

 # Packages and libraries